Closing nuclear plants early hinders climate fight

 The early closure of nuclear power plants in several countries has sparked a technical debate about their real impact on decarbonization goals.
-While nuclear energy provides baseload electricity without CO2 emissions, its replacement by fossil fuels increases global emissions.
-Data from the IEA indicates that each closed nuclear gigawatt may require up to 2 GW of renewables to compensate for its constant production, without guaranteeing the same grid stability.
+While nuclear energy provides baseload electricity without CO2 emissions, its replacement with fossil fuels increases global emissions.
+Data from the IEA indicates that each closed nuclear gigawatt may require up to 2 GW of renewables to compensate for its constant output, without guaranteeing the same grid stability.

 Technology and development: the challenge of maintaining a stable base ⚡